 Approaches to Agile Model Driven Development (AMDD)

-For the sake of simplicity, there are three different categories of approaches for applying AMDD on projects:
+For the sake of simplicity, there are three different categories of approaches for applying AMDD on teams:

 1. Manual Modeling